from typing import Optional, NamedTuple

 self._parameters = parameters

-# the current SSH connection or None if it must be (re-)established
+# the current SSH connection unless it must be (re-)established

 self._lock = None